 Kevin J. Hamilton focuses his practice on labor and employment counseling and litigation.
 Mr. Hamilton has practiced law with Perkins Coie for more than 30 years and has been a partner for more than 25 years, addressing through counseling, negotiation, or litigation, a broad range of key issues critical to the modern workplace.
 Mr. Hamilton has extensive experience with noncompetition, trade secret, discrimination, multiple plaintiff, and wrongful discharge litigation.
-Mr. Hamilton chairs the firm's nationally recognized Retail & Consumer industry group, including more than 260 lawyers throughout the firm who focus on issues across the spectrum confronting the retail and consumer products industry.
+Mr. Hamilton chairs the firm's nationally recognized Retail & Consumer Products industry group, including more than 260 lawyers throughout the firm who focus on issues across the spectrum confronting the retail and consumer products industry.

-Mr. Hamilton has worked closely with a wide variety of clients on employment-related issues, including Starbucks, Microsoft, Vulcan Inc., Eddie Bauer, The Boeing Company, Intellectual Ventures, Puget Energy, Amazon.com, F-5 Networks, Outdoor Voices, Alpha Technologies and J.Crew, among others.
+Mr. Hamilton has worked closely with a wide variety of clients on employment-related issues, including Starbucks, Microsoft, Vulcan Inc., Eddie Bauer, The Boeing Company, Intellectual Ventures, Puget Energy, Amazon.com, F-5 Networks, Outdoor Voices, Helly Hansen, Alpha Technologies, and J.Crew, among others.